aspindle/Browser_Sieves/README.md

 # Firefox_Sieves

-Abstract use case: To prevent distractions.
+Abstract use case: Prevent distractions.

 The two most stable functioning sieves are the never-ending state of emergency banner removal filter and value removal one.